 Dr. John Gottman has been studying couples for the last four decades to understand why some relationships are like ticking time bombs that result in divorce or chronic unhappiness, while others work well, are satisfying, and remain stable over a lifetime.
 Social scientists do not have a good track record predicting individual behavior, but it turns out that predicting relationship behavior isn’t really that difficult if you know what to look for.
 Dr. Gottman’s best prediction rate of divorce was 94%.

-Dr. Gottman’s research began in 1972, continues today, and so far has involved over 3,000 couples in 12 different longitudinal studies – 7 of which were prediction studies — that has allowed him to identify specific behavior patterns in couples he has termed the “Masters” and “Disasters” of relationships.
+Dr. Gottman’s research began in 1972, continues today, and so far has involved over 3,000 couples in 12 different longitudinal studies — seven of which were prediction studies — that has allowed him to identify specific behavior patterns in couples he has termed the “Masters” and “Disasters” of relationships.
 However, it wasn’t until he teamed with his brilliant wife, Dr. Julie Schwartz Gottman, that the Gottman Method was developed to prevent relationship meltdown.

 How partners treat each other when they’re not fighting is actually predictive of their ability to manage conflict and repair.
 Based on this, consider the following three tips to strengthen your relationship with your partner.

 Learn what is happening in your partner’s world.
 Ask questions that show you are interested in their day-to-day life.
 We sometimes forget to check in with our partner or fail to respond to their attempts to connect.
-Over time this can create serious damage to the relationship.
+Over time, this can create serious damage to the relationship.
 It can be as simple as asking, “How was your day?”

-2. Be gentle in conflict
+Be gentle in conflict

 A core research finding was that the Masters remained positive in conflict by listening to their partners without criticizing, becoming defensive, shutting down, or acting superior.
 Instead, the Masters handled conflict with mutual respect, humor, interest, openness, they accepted influenced, and they acknowledged their partner’s ideas or feelings.
 These positive responses consistently were found to be at a 5:1 ratio of positive to negative, as opposed to the Disasters, who had a positive to negative ratio of 0.8:1.

-3. Repair negative interactions
+Repair negative interactions

-Take responsibility, even if it’s for only part of the problem.
+To make successful repairs, you must take take responsibility, even if it’s for only part of the problem.
 It can be difficult to admit being wrong or making a mistake, but Dr. Gottman holds repair as one of the most important relationship skills.
 We can’t always avoid conflict, we are not perfect, so when couples make mistakes, hurt one another, or have fights, and it is essential to have ways to repair the relationship.
 Conflict can actually deepen intimacy and bring couples closer together.